LeeViewP/ATtiny85IRReceiver/README.md

 # ATtiny85IRReceiver

-Create a Infrared Usb receiver from an IR sensor and ATtiny85<br/>
-check the [instructable](http://www.instructables.com/id/DIY-USB-IR-receiver/) for more information
+Create a Infrared Usb receiver from an IR sensor and ATtiny85 check this [instructable](http://www.instructables.com/id/DIY-USB-IR-receiver/) for more information on build.
 <br/>

 ### Hardware: